Pl-M/zim-icontags-plugin/README.md

 ### How to install

 The plugin can be installed like any other plugin for Zim by copying [IconTags.py](IconTags.py) file to the folder with plugins (for more information look at https://github.com/jaap-karssenberg/zim-wiki/wiki/Plugins).
-To install icons the [Tags_Icons](Tags_Icons) directory should be copied to the zim's 'pixmaps' folder.
+To install icons the [Tags_Icons](Tags_Icons) directory with all files in it should be copied to the zim's 'pixmaps' folder.

 ### License
 The plugin [IconTags.py](IconTags.py) is released under the GNU GPL version 3.